Deformations of the connected sum of Gorenstein algebras

 \section{Filtered deformations}

 In this section, we construct a generalisation of Białynicki-Birula decomposition for (good) deformation functors.
 The Białynicki-Birula decomposition for a scheme is a fruitful tool in study of the Hilbert scheme, see \cite{ES1,JJ-elementry,JJ-pathologies}.
 First, we construct the local functor, Definition~\ref{defi-filt-fun}, of filtered deformations of graded algebra, then establish that it is a good deformation functor Theorem \ref{filt-good} and identify its associated triple, Theorem \ref{+obs}.
 Next, we compare the functor with the Hilbert functor, Lemma \ref{smooth-nonstrict}, Lemma \ref{abb-smooth}.
 Finally, we define another functor, analogous to the fibre of the Białynicki-Birula decomposition over a fixed point, Definition \ref{abs-fibre}, Corollary~\ref{fund-negative-def}, Corollary~\ref{smooth-strict}.
 We end the section with comments on the various variants of functors of filtered deformations of maps of schemes.
-0.2 cm \begin{defi} Let $A$ be a $\kk$-algebra.
-A \emph{filtered $A$-algebra} $C$ is a pair $(C,F)$, where $C$ is an $A$-algebra and $F$ is a filtration by $A$-modules spaces such that for every $i,j\in \Z$, we have $F_iF_j \subset F_{i+j}.$ \end{defi} \begin{defi} A filtered $A$-algebra $C$ is flat if all elements of the filtration are flat $A$-modules. \end{defi} \begin{notation} Let $X=\Spec B$ be an affine scheme with a $\G_m$-action, that is, $B$ is $\Z$-graded. \end{notation} \begin{remark} We can consider two $\Z$-grading structures on $B=\bigoplus B_i$, the given one, and the opposite one $B=\bigoplus B_{-i}$.
-Then, one filtration is given by vanishing order
+0.2 cm